-Name Description Sites / Application Servers The field that displays information about the sites that you created on the Sites webpage: The name of the site.
+Description The field that displays information about the sites that you created on the Sites webpage: The name of the site.
 The IP address of each application server associated with the storage server.
 The application server that is associated with a site as the active or inactive or shared server.
 The system updates the section after you add or delete application servers.
-Add Application Server IP address The IP address of the application server that you want to add to Messaging.
-Add the server with The options are: No active site configuration: To add the first application server to a site.
+The IP address of the application server that you want to add to Messaging.
+The options are: No active site configuration: To add the first application server to a site.
 You can also add other application servers without administering a cluster.
 The same site configuration as an existing application server: To add another application server to a site.
 You can add up to four application servers to a site.
 All application servers in a site are identical, so you can select any existing application server that is associated with the site.
 Ensure that you cluster the additional server with the existing ones.
-Remove Application Server IP address The IP address of the application server that you want to delete from the site.
-Storage Server Role Role of the Server The options are: • Primary • Backup
+The IP address of the application server that you want to delete from the site.
+The options are: • Primary • Backup